The Best of Gran Canaria

 - 1 Week

-Simple pleasures reign on the smallest islands: rustic cuisine, forest hikes, ocean swims and plenty of winding roads.
+Simple pleasures reign on these two small, western islands: traditional cuisine, forest hikes, ocean swims and plenty of winding roads.

-Spend the first day on La Gomera exploring the backstreets, big streets and everything in between in San Sebastián.
-The next day recover from all that urban exhaustion with a dip at Playa Santiago.
-Day three head to the verdant north, stopping at traditional Hermigua and postcard-pretty Playa de la Caleta.
-Next day continue south for a trek through a fern-filled rainforest up to the lofty peaks (and views) of the Alto de Garajonay.
-Drive beside the stunning Valle Gran Rey gorge until it reaches the sea.
-Stay overnight at La Playa before returning to San Sebastián to catch the ferry to El Hierro.
+Spend your first day on La Gomera exploring the historical backstreets in San Sebastián de la Gomera.
+The next day recover from all that urban exhaustion with a dip and lunch at Playa Santiago.
+Day three head to the verdant north, stopping at traditional Hermigua and sparkling volcanic Playa de la Caleta.
+Next day continue south for a hike through the Parque Nacional de Garajonay's ethereal laurisilva forest.
+Drive down the stunning Valle Gran Rey gorge until it reaches the sea.
+Stay overnight before hopping over to El Hierro, via Tenerife, by ferry or plane.

-Check out the low-key capital of Valverde, before heading south to the Ecomuseo de Guinea, a natural-cum-cultural treat.
-Dine on superb Canarian food at down-to-earth Tigaday and stay overnight.
-Next day head for the natural pools at Charco Azul, before heading to the lush pines of El Pinar, the Centro Volcanicológico and the off-shore scuba-diving at La Restinga.
+Check out the low-key capital of Valverde, before heading south to majestic El Golfo and perhaps hiking the cliff-hugging Camino de Jinama.
+Dine on superb Canarian food in down-to-earth La Frontera and stay overnight.
+Next day head for the natural pools at La Maceta, before seeking out to the lush pines of El Pinar and the off-shore scuba-diving at La Restinga.